learningmodeloflife/.github/profile/README.md

 <br />
 <br />
 <div align="left">
-Founded in 2024, we are cross-college initiative of The University of Edinburgh.
-We are a constituent of the University's Generative AI Lab (GAIL) and are supported by <a href="https://www.epcc.ed.ac.uk">EPCC</a>, the UK's leading centre of Supercomputing and Data Science.
+Founded in 2024, we are a cross-college initiative of The University of Edinburgh, a constituent of the University's Generative AI Lab (GAIL), and supported by <a href="https://www.epcc.ed.ac.uk">EPCC</a>, the UK's leading centre of Supercomputing and Data Science.
 </div>